 Description of the Movie: This film is a brilliant adaptation of Herman Melville's novella about a young man who is impressed from a merchant ship to a Royal Navy frigate.
 The story is set in 1797, during a war between royalist Britain and revolutionary France.
 The American and French revolutions have cast aside old concepts of authority and recent mutinies in the Royal Navy threaten hopes for military victory as well as the lives of the officers aboard ship.

-Billy Budd is innocent, gentle and friendly.
+Billy Budd is innocent, gentle, and friendly.
 He is pitted against the ship's Master at Arms, Claggart, who is evil, cruel and determined to destroy Billy.
-When Claggart falsely accuses Billy of planning a mutiny, Billy responds with a blow to Claggart's head which results in the death of the Master at Arms.
+When Claggart falsely accuses Billy of planning a mutiny, Billy responds with a blow to Claggart's head that results in the death of the Master at Arms.
 Adhering to the Articles of War, a set of harsh rules designed to assure order aboard ship, the ship's captain has Billy tried, convicted and hanged for the crime.
 The trial offers insight into the conflict between justice and law, responsibility to duty verses adherence to a personal moral code, and the struggle between good and evil.

 Benefits of the Movie: For classes in English Language Arts: The film is an excellent tool to access Herman Melville's novella.
 The book, numbering fewer than 100 pages, is dense and difficult for modern readers.
 Still, it is well worth the struggle necessary to navigate complicated sentences and to process obsolete and esoteric vocabulary.
 The themes are as important today as ever they were; the characters are clear and extant in modern society.